Real-time data visualization: Examples and best practices

 What is real-time data visualization?

 A dashboard is a visual interface that organizes and displays key metrics, data streams, or KPIs in one consolidated view.
-It helps users monitor performance, identify trends, and make informed decisions quickly.
+It helps users monitor performance, identify trends, correlations, make informed decisions quickly, and support better management and coordination.
 By translating complex datasets into interactive charts, graphs, and diagrams, a dashboard turns raw information into actionable insight.

 Unlike static dashboards or scheduled reports, live data dashboards are wired directly into the data sources – like IoT sensors, databases, or event streams – so decision-makers can monitor and react without delay.
 This makes it possible to visualize real-time IoT data, user flows, or KPIs as they evolve second by second.